-Brexit talks resume: Get down to business, David Davis urges - BBC News
+Get down to business on Brexit - Davis

 Brexit Secretary David Davis has called on both sides in the negotiations on the UK's departure from the European Union to "get down to business".

-Mr Davis is in Brussels for a second round of formal talks on Brexit.
+Mr Davis was in Brussels to launch the second round of formal talks.

 He said his priority was to "lift the uncertainty" for EU citizens living in the UK and Britons living in the EU.